Beauty and the Beast: Live on Stage!

 Top 5 Tips for Beauty and the Beast: Live on Stage!

-• Theater of the Stars is covered by a canopy, so do not worry about inclement weather.
+• Theater of the Stars is covered by a canopy, perfect for getting out of the harsh Florida sun.

-• Beauty and the Beast: Live on Stage is performed at scheduled times throughout the day.
+• Beauty and the Beast: Live on Stage starts at scheduled times throughout the day.
 Check the Times Guide to plan your visit accordingly.

 • Consider sitting in the front row if you are celebrating a special occasion because Belle often gives a rose to an audience member.